-- March 1 First draft of the thesis must be submitted to your ENTIRE committee.
-Note this deadline applies to the report of the completed project, not your project proposal. - April 15 Final completed hard copy of the thesis with completed committee sign-off form to the Graduate Program Administrator.
+- March 1 First draft of the complete thesis must be submitted to your ENTIRE committee.
+Note this deadline applies to the report of the completed project, not your project proposal. - April 10 Final version of the completed thesis (for MS programs) or ILE essay (for MPH program) with completed sign-off forms and any other required materials to the Graduate Program Administrator (for MS programs) or to the MPH Hub (for MPH program).
+For MPH students: a reminder that successful completion of the ILE also includes completion and upload of deliverables from the four, online training modules.
+You must ensure that the associated evaluation of these deliverables by your Chair and committee has been completed.